Heroin Addiction

 How Heroin Addiction Happens

 Opiates and opioids are highly addictive drugs.
 Even when taking prescription opioids as prescribed, there is still a risk of addiction.
-Up to 12% of people who take prescription opioids develop an opioid use disorder, and up to 6% eventually transition to heroin, becoming addicted to the drug.
+Up to 6% of people who abuse prescription opioids eventually transition to heroin, becoming addicted to the drug, and about 80% of people who use heroin previously misused prescription opioids.

 Common Signs of Heroin Addiction